 - Doesn't scale beyond a handful of joined groups

-General timing data is a starting point.
-Your specific joined groups, audience demographics, and content type will shift what works best.
-Here's how to find your real peak:
+Industry timing data is a starting point.
+Your specific joined groups, audience demographics, and content type will shift what works for you.
+Here is a testing framework to find your actual best times:

-Before obsessing over posting windows, make sure these fundamentals are in place.
-They have a bigger impact on your results in joined groups:
+Before obsessing over the perfect posting window, make sure these fundamentals are in place:

-- Your hook/opening line: In group feeds, only the first 1-2 lines show before a "See more" cut.
+- Your hook/opening line: In group feeds, only the first 1 to 2 lines show before a "See more" cut.
 If your opening doesn't stop the scroll, timing doesn't matter.

-- Relevance to the group: A post perfectly timed but irrelevant to the group topic gets ignored and reported.
+- Relevance to the group: A perfectly timed but irrelevant post gets ignored and reported.
 A highly relevant post at 2 PM still gets engagement.

 - Visual content: Posts with images or video consistently outperform text-only posts in group feeds, regardless of timing.